nest/nest-simulator/development_workflow.md

 In short:

-1. Start a *new branch* for each for each set of changes that you intend to make.
+1. Start a *new branch* for each set of changes that you intend to make.
     See the section on [making a new feature branch](#making-a-new-feature-branch) below.
 2. Hack away!
 See the section that documents the [editing workflow](#editing-workflow).
-3. When you are satisfied with your edits, push these changes to own GitHub fork, and open a pull request to notify the development team that you'd like to make these changes available at the `upstream` repository.
+3. When you are satisfied with your edits, push these changes to your own GitHub fork, and open a pull request to notify the development team that you'd like to make these changes available at the `upstream` repository.
     The steps for this are documented in the section on [creating a pull